 Each \$1,000 principal amount of the 2024 Notes is initially convertible into 38.9484 shares of the Company's common stock, par value \$0.001, which is equivalent to an initial conversion price of approximately \$25.68 per share.
 The conversion rate is subject to adjustment upon the occurrence of certain specified events but will not be adjusted for any accrued and unpaid interest.
-In addition, upon the occurrence of certain creatin specified events but will not be adjusted for any accrued and unpaid interest.
-In addition, upon the occurrence of certain circumstances, increase that occur prior to the maturity date or following the Company's issuance of a notice of redemption, in each case as described in the Indenture, the Company will, in certain circumstances, increase the conversion rate for a holder that elects to convert its Notes in connection with such a corporate event or during the relevant redemption period.
+In addition, upon the occurrence of certain corporate events that occur prior to the maturity date or following the Company's issuance of a notice of redemption, in each case as described in the Indenture, the Company will, in certain circumstances, increase the conversion rate for a holder that elects to convert its Notes in connection with such a corporate event or during the relevant redemption period.